Chords in the Key of Db

 I–vi–IV–V

-The key of D♭ Major contains seven diatonic chords: D♭, E♭m, Fm, G♭, A♭, B♭m, Cdim.
-The three major chords are D♭, G♭, A♭.
-These are the I, IV, and V chords, the backbone of most chord progressions in this key.
-The three minor chords are E♭m, Fm, B♭m, and the seventh degree is Cdim, which is rarely used as a standalone chord but appears in passing progressions and jazz harmony.
+The key of Db Major contains seven diatonic chords.
+The three major chords are Db, Gb, Ab.
+These are the I, IV, and V chords — the backbone of most chord progressions in this key.
+The three minor chords are Ebm, Fm, Bbm, and the seventh degree is Cdim, which is rarely used as a standalone chord but appears in passing progressions and jazz harmony.

-The most popular progression in D♭ Major is I–V–vi–IV: D♭, A♭, B♭m, G♭.
+The most popular progression in Db Major is I–V–vi–IV: Db, Ab, Bbm, Gb.
 This progression is the foundation of hundreds of popular songs across rock, pop, folk, and country.
-The I chord (D♭) is the tonal centre; the V chord (A♭) creates tension that resolves back to I; and the IV chord (G♭) adds movement and contrast.
-Knowing these three chords alone is enough to play a large portion of songs written in D♭ Major.
+The I chord (Db) is the tonal centre; the V chord (Ab) creates tension that resolves back to I; and the IV chord (Gb) adds movement and contrast.
+Knowing these three chords alone is enough to play a large portion of songs written in Db Major.

-D♭ Major is one of the most guitar-friendly keys.
+Db Major is one of the most guitar-friendly keys.
 Most of its diatonic chords can be played as open chord shapes or straightforward barre chords.
-Guitarists playing in D♭ Major often use open voicings for a full, resonant sound, or move up the neck for a brighter tone.
-If the chords are too challenging in this key, use our capo chart to find a comfortable capo position that lets you play easier shapes while still sounding in D♭ Major.
+Guitarists playing in Db Major often use open voicings for a full, resonant sound, or move up the neck for a brighter tone.
+If the chords are too challenging in this key, use our capo chart for Db Major to find a comfortable capo position that lets you play easier shapes while still sounding in Db Major.
+To work with these chords in a key-agnostic way, see our Nashville Number System chart for Db Major — the same chords expressed as numbers that work in any key without rewriting.

-Ready to write in D♭ Major?
+Ready to write in Db Major?
 Drag these chords onto your lyrics in Chordly.

 Drag and drop chords directly onto your lyrics, build guitar tabs, and practice hands-free with autoscroll Play Mode.
 All in your browser — no download needed.